 Insects can be scary, especially if they bite.
 They are even more frightening if you are allergic to their bites and stings.
 Therefore, you should know about insects found in the areas you purpose to visit.

 If you plan on heading to the beach, mosquitoes and sand flies are a common feature in beach areas.
-On the bright side, mosquitoes are more of a nuisance (they have really irritating bites) than a health risk.
+On the bright side, mosquitoes are more nuisance (irritating bites) than a health risk.
 Therefore, as you pack to enjoy the white sandy beaches of the Mediterranean, remember with a mosquito repellant.
 Also, avoid marshy areas or riversides during the afternoon.
 If this can’t be helped, then bring a mosquito head net!

-Sandflies, on the other hand, leave nasty bites that can turn into Pappataci fever or leishmaniasis.
-Therefore, you will need to be a little more careful with these insects.
+On the other hand, sandflies leave nasty bites that can turn into pappataci fever or leishmaniasis.
+Therefore, you will need to be more careful with these insects.
 Here is what you need to do to avoid sandfly bites:

 - Avoid going to the beach at dawn or staying late till dusk